tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab03/README.md

 A more sneaky example: accounts management (see `deadlock_account` package)

-- Deadlock came because the two threads attempted to acquire the locks in a different order without an access common policy
+- Deadlock came because two (or more) threads attempted to acquire the locks in a different order <ins>without a common policy<ins>
-  - running `TestAccountsWithDeadlock` and print thread dump:
+  - thread dump of `TestAccountsWithDeadlock`:
     ```
     Found one Java-level deadlock:
     =============================